nicklockwood/layout/README.md

 ## Formatting

-When you have a Layout XML file open in Xcode, select the `Editor > Layout > Format File` menu to reformat the file.
+When you have a Layout XML file open in Xcode, select the `Editor > Layout > Format XML` menu to reformat the file.

 # FAQ

-*Q. How is this different from frameworks like [React Native](https://facebook.github.io/react-native/)?
+*Q. How is this different from frameworks like [React Native](https://facebook.github.io/react-native/)?*

 > React Native is a complete x-platform replacement for native iOS and Android development, whereas Layout is a way to build ordinary iOS UIKit apps more easily.
 In particular, Layout has much tighter integration with native UIKit controls, requires less boilerplate to use custom controls, and works directly with your existing native Swift code.

-*Q. How is this different from frameworks like [Render](https://github.com/alexdrone/Render)?
+*Q. How is this different from frameworks like [Render](https://github.com/alexdrone/Render)?*

 > The programming model is very similar, but Layout's runtime expression language means that you can do a larger proportion of your UI development without needing to restart the Simulator.